Introduction to the Classical Guitar

 3. Bar Lines and Measures

-• Bar lines divide the staff into measures (or bars), helping to organize the music into manageable sections.
+• Bar lines divide the staff into measures (or bars), helping to organize the music into clear rhythmic divisions.

 4. Repeat Signs and Endings